ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   communities.
 The purpose of this is to provide a short summary of what this community offers to potential users.
 If the community is linked to a **domain** you have the option of replicating the description from the domain by checking the **Same as domain** checkbox.
 You may alternatively provide a different description if this is more suitable.
-* **Self-registration notifications:** This option is available if the test bed supports email notifications and if the community defines a **support email**.
+* **Self-registration notifications:** This option is available if the Test Bed supports email notifications and if the community defines a **support email**.
   Checking this will send a notification email to the configured support mailbox whenever there is a new registration.
 * **Self-registration restrictions:** This allows you to select a means of restricting self-registration to ensure people and/or organisations enroll only once.
   The restrictions you can set are to not allow multiple registrations from the same user (based on her email address) or from the same email domain.
-Note that such restrictions are only supported if the test bed is integrated with EU Login that allows the test bed to be aware of users' actual email addresses.
+Note that such restrictions are only supported if the Test Bed is integrated with EU Login that allows the Test Bed to be aware of users' actual email addresses.
 * **Require from users:** These are requirements that you want to enforce to users completing the self-registration process.
 You have two options here, the first one being to force the selection of a :ref:`configuration template<community__create_organisation>` and the second one to require the completion of
   :ref:`custom properties<community__properties>` marked as required (which are otherwise displayed as required but are not blocking).